benzimring/HealthKitManager/README.md

 ## Adding to your project

-Either clone this repo and copy the `HealthKitManager.swift` file into your project, or copy & paste the raw text to new swift file.
+Either clone this repo and copy the `HealthKitManager.swift` file into your project, or copy & paste the raw text to a new swift file.

 ## Usage